-Serotonin is responsible for regulating mood, sleep, appetite, digestion, memory, learning and other cognitive functions.
+Serotonin regulates mood, sleep, appetite, digestion, memory, learning, and other cognitive functions.

-As a precursor for melatonin, serotonin is also affected by daylight exposure and is only converted to melatonin in the darkness.
+As a precursor for melatonin, daylight exposure also affects serotonin and is only converted to melatonin in the darkness.

-Modern day indoor work and play activity reduces melatonin production, so if you work or play inside a lot, it is important to go outside regularly or seek beneficial lighting and sleep in total darkness.
+So, if you work or play inside a lot, you must go outside regularly, seek beneficial lighting, and sleep in total darkness.

-This will have a major effect on energy, mood and sleep quality.
+This will significantly affect energy, mood, and sleep quality.

-Because the sunlight helps the regulation of sleep and producing melatonin and serotonin, the body’s stress levels are decreased.
+Because sunlight helps regulate sleep and produce melatonin and serotonin, the body’s stress levels are decreased.

-Eat Burn Sleep’s gut health program is packed with serotonin-inducing recipes, balancing the gut-brain axis.
+Eat Burn Sleep’s gut health program is packed with serotonin-inducing recipes that assist with balancing the gut-brain axis.